Queen Elizabeth celebrates her 91st birthday

 The queen is Britain's oldest and longest-reigning monarch, having become queen on Feb.
 6, 1952.
 She is also the world's longest-reigning living monarch since the death of Thailand's King Bhumibol Adulyadej last year.

-The queen usually spends her birthday privately.
-She also has an official birthday, marked in June — when the weather is better — with the "Trooping the Color" military parade.
+Elizabeth also has an official birthday, marked in June — when the British weather is better — with the "Trooping the Color" military parade.

 Comments